PandaBun138/SOLID-Jazz-website/README.md

 ![image](SOLID Jazz Cabby Intro.jpg)
 ## Rehearsals
 Since we do a lot of performances, it means that we have to practice together.
 These practices are led by our wonderful band teacher and advisor, Mr. Clements.
 This club is a commitment, so it is crucial that you show up to most of our practices in order to perform.
 We meet during lunch on Monday and Wednesdays.
-Each rehearsal lasts only fo 15-20 minutes, therefore it is also highly recommended that you practice the music outside of school.
+Each rehearsal lasts only for 15-20 minutes, therefore it is also highly recommended that you practice the music outside of school.

 ## Tentative Performance Dates for the 2022-2023 School Year
 - Winter Concert- December 20/21